alexsb1/endPointDetection/README.md

 The bigger the number the more smoothing.
 Default = 5

-**scanRate** is the frequency of signal detection.
-The number of rows of data per second in your dataframe.
-Default = 6.4

 **timeCol** is the column title in your dataframe containing the time stamp in your TRA.
 Default = "Time"

-**Ca44** is the column title in your dataframe containing the data 44Ca.
+**Ca44** is the column title in your dataframe containing the numerical data you want to sue to detect the endpoint.
+Mostly this is "44Ca" containing a calcium isotope counts per second.
-This could be any column of numerical data that you want to detect the endpoint, not necessarily 44Ca or any particular elemental isotope.
+This could be any column of numerical data that you want to detect the endpoint, not necessarily <sup>44</sup>Ca or any particular elemental isotope.
 Default = "Ca44"

+**profile** is a visualisation of the endpoint detection mechanism in ggplot.
+This argument is logical.
+Default = "TRUE"

+**timeUnits** is the units that your time resolved analysis is measured in.
+This is the units of the timeCol.
+This argument is only necessary if the argument `profile = "TRUE"`.
+Default = "seconds"

 ## Details
 This function was designed for detecting when a laser had ablated through a foraminifera test and keeping only the outputted rows of a time resolved analysis that were relevant by returning a start time and end time of desired data.
-The default values are based on outputs from an Agilent 8900 ICP-MS Triple Quad and a New Wave Research NWR193 laser ablation unit at the University of Southampton, Waterfront campus, National Oceanography Centre.
+The default values are based on outputs from an Agilent 8900 ICP-MS Triple Quad and a New Wave Research NWR193 laser ablation unit at the University of Southampton, Waterfront campus, National Oceanography Centre, UK.

 ## Notes

+Take note that parsing `profile = "TRUE"` substantially increases the time taken for this function to run.

+The user can add a title to this plot after running this function by adding the following lines of code `dfReturn$profile + labs(title = "Title text")`

 ## Examples

+Example data is located at https://github.com/alexsb1/endpointDetection/

 ## Reference